-We acquired Howell Metal Company (Howell) on October 17, 2013, Yorkshire Copper Tube (Yorkshire) on February 28, 2014, Great Lakes on July 31, 2015, a 60 percent equity interest in Jungwoo-Mueller on April 26, 2016, Heatlink Group on May 31, 2017, and Die-Mold on March 31, 2018.
-Howell manufactures copper tube and line sets for U.S. distribution, while Yorkshire produces European standard copper distribution tubes.
+We acquired Great Lakes on July 31, 2015, a 60 percent equity interest in Jungwoo-Mueller on April 26, 2016, Heatlink Group on May 31, 2017, and Die-Mold on March 31, 2018.
 These acquisitions complement our existing copper tube, line sets, copper fittings, and plastics businesses in the Piping Systems segment.

-We disposed of Mueller Primaflow Limited (Primaflow), our U.K. based plumbing and heating systems import distribution business, on November 21, 2014.
-This business was part of European Operations in the Piping Systems segment.
-We also disposed of Jiangsu Mueller-Xingrong Copper Industries Limited (Mueller-Xingrong), the Company's Chinese joint venture, on June 21, 2017.
+We disposed of Jiangsu Mueller-Xingrong Copper Industries Limited (Mueller-Xingrong), the Company's Chinese joint venture, on June 21, 2017.
 This business manufactured engineered copper tube primarily for air-conditioning applications in China.